Fire and rescue services

 Terrorism and civil unrest have severely disrupted air travel and other means of leaving the country.

-The conflict has damaged airport infrastructure.
+The conflict has damaged airport and sea port infrastructure.

 You may not be able to get enough food, water or medical care.